microsoft/jacdac-stm32x0/README.md

 First try the lower numbered one, and if it doesn't work try the other one.
 In `Makefile.user` set `BMP_PORT = //./COM7` - make sure to add `//./`.

-Now, follow the usual build instructions above.
+Now, follow the usual build instructions below.

 Note: using WSL2 instead of the bash shell etc coming with Git is not recommended since it cannot access USB for deployment and debugging.